My Father's World: A Family-Centered Curriculum

 It is designed to simplify the homeschooling experience by offering a unified learning system that brings the entire family together.

-Rather than juggling multiple lesson plans for each child, MFW’s multi-age approach allows families to learn together, fostering unity and collaboration.
+Rather than juggling multiple lesson plans for each child, this program’s multi-age approach allows families to learn together, fostering unity and collaboration.

 My Father's World is classical, Charlotte Mason, Unit Studies and a Christian homeschool curriculum.